garciaalvaro/demo-content-for-blocks/README.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed bug where innerBlocks custom image props were not being parsed.

 = 1.1.0 =
 * Improved code base.
 Migrated JavaScript to TypeScript.
 * Merged upload images in a single call.